kubesphere/website/content/en/blogs/install-nfs-server-client-for-kubesphere-cluster.md

 ### KubeSphere console

-1. The `ks-console` Service is being exposed via NodePort.
+1. The `ks-console` Service is being exposed through a NodePort.
 Log in to the console at `<node IP>:30880` with the default account and password (`admin/P@88w0rd`).
 You may need to open the port in your security groups and configure relevant port forwarding rules depending on your environment.

 2. Click **Platform** in the top left corner and go to **Cluster Management**.
 In **Storage Classes** under **Storage**, you can see two storage classes: